An Overview and Catalogue of Dependency Challenges in Open Source Software Package Registries

-Arguably the most important challenge for OSS package registries is the presence of vulnerabilities and security weaknesses in dependencies, either directly or indirectly.
-This can result in single points of failure with a huge cascading impact through transitive dependencies.
+A very important challenge for OSS package registries is how to cope with vulnerabilities and security weaknesses in dependencies, either directly or indirectly.
+They can lead to single points of failure with a huge cascading impact through transitive dependencies.
 One example of a major incident was discovered in May 2021, with a remote code execution vulnerability in \npm's \textsf{pac-resolver} package that received over 3 million weekly downloads \cite{pacresolver}.
 Another example in December 2021 was a vulnerability in \maven's \textsf{Log4Shell} package in the \textsf{Log4j} logging framework for Java that caused widespread damage \cite{Hiesgen2022}.
 These incidents increased public awareness of the need to mitigate OSS supply chain attacks~\cite{Duan2021NDSS}.

 Because of their importance and impact, security vulnerabilities in package registries are a very active domain of research.
 Dependency outdatedness is one of the major sources of security vulnerabilities.
 Starting from a dataset of 133K websites depending on \js libraries, \citet{Lauinger2018} observed that 37\% of the outdated websites included at least one vulnerable library. \citet{Decan2018MSR} studied vulnerabilities in \npm packages and observed that while vulnerabilities are quickly fixed after their discovery, it takes a lot of time to adopt the fix for a large fraction of packages that (transitively) depend on the vulnerable package.
 The main reasons are too restrictive dependency constraints and unmaintained packages. \citet{Zimmermann2019} aligned with these insights, observing that a lack of maintenance by a small number of maintainers causes many \npm packages to depend on vulnerable, unmaintained packages.
 This confirms that \npm suffers from single points of failure. \citet{Chinthanet2021EMSE} analysed the lag between the vulnerable release and its package-side fixing release.